Twenty-three days, 3,437 photos, Christmas and New Year at the bottom of the world

 Falkland Islands~95%under 65,000 visitors per year

-Our highest off-path score by a wide margin.
+Our furthest-south trip by a wide margin.
 Antarctica and the Falklands have the lowest per-year visitor numbers of any region accessible to commercial tourism.
 Both sit below the radar of mainstream travel photography baselines — the Antarctic Peninsula has fewer than 100,000 cruise visitors per year and the Falklands ~65,000.
 The 95% scores aren’t hand-waved; they’re as close to objectively true as off-path gets across our trips.

 absentSouth GeorgiaThe other classic sub-Antarctic island - king-penguin colonies + Shackleton’s grave.
 Many Antarctic itineraries include it; this one didn’t.